By Caribbean specialist Francesca

 The Caribbean has luxurious hotels aplenty, but I find few do luxury honeymoons better than the British Virgin Islands.
 Its scattering of tiny islands was once a playground for sailors and pirates; now you’ll find top-notch yachts and exclusive island escapes.

 Personally, nothing says honeymoon more than staying on a private island.
-Guana Island has 14 Spanish-style villas and cottages dotted along a hillside, looking towards the ocean.
+Guana Island has 14 Spanish-style villas and cottages dotted along a hillside, looking toward the ocean.
 On arrival, I was presented with a booklet of self-guided walks to explore the jungle-covered island interior, with a pointer to the resident land turtles and organic farm.

 I rarely saw more than a couple of fellow guests on the island’s seven beaches, which are all as pristine as you could hope for.
 The main beach is dressed with hammocks and an honesty bar for you to mix your own cocktails.
 The service is as intuitive as you’d expect from a luxurious resort, and the staff like to add a few surprises for honeymooners.